Ryin

 Did he call Tony?

-What if Zoie already knew?
-What if everything blew up before she had the chance to explain?
-If there even was a worthy explanation.
 By the time she got back to her house, her nerves were shot.
 Her pulse didn’t slow even after a hot shower and a few hours of hiding in her room.

-Her cousin, Stephen, noticed.
+Her cousin Stephen noticed.
 Of course he did.

 She’d barely eaten dinner.
 Barely said three words.